 With growing awareness of privacy issues, and the introduction of laws like the EU’s General Data Protection Regulation (GDPR) and ePrivacy, comes a stronger need to educate users about what cookie files actually do, what information they can contain, and what types of cookies exist.

-However, the real difference between the types of cookies has to do with how they are created and subsequently used, which often depends on the context.
-There are different benefits of creating first- vs third-party cookies.
+However, the distinction between these types of cookies lies in how they are created and subsequently used, which often depends on the context.
+First-party cookies offer different benefits compared to third-party cookies.

-• Third-party cookies are created by domains other than the one you are visiting directly, hence the name third-party.
-They are used for cross-site tracking, retargeting and ad-serving.
+- Third-party cookies are created by domains other than the one you are visiting directly, hence the name third-party.
+They are primarily used for cross-site tracking, retargeting and ad-serving.

 How Are First-Party and Third-Party Cookies Different?

-Technically speaking, first- and third-party cookies are the same type of files.
+Technically speaking, first- and third-party cookies are the same type of file.
 What’s different is how they are created and used by websites.

 What Are First-Party Cookies?

-First-party cookies are created by the host domain – the domain the user is visiting.
-These types of cookies are generally considered good; they help provide a better user experience and keep the session open.
-This basically means the browser is able to remember key pieces of information, such as which items you add to shopping carts, your username and passwords, and language preferences.
+First-party cookies are created by the host domain — the domain the user is visiting.
+These types of cookies are generally considered good; they help provide a better user experience and keep the session active.
+This means the browser can remember key pieces of information, such as which items you add to shopping carts, your username and passwords, and language preferences.

 What Are Third-Party Cookies?

-Third-party cookies are those created by domains other than the one the user is visiting at the time, and are mainly used for tracking and online-advertising purposes.
+Third-party cookies are those created by domains other than the one the user is currently visiting.
+They are mainly used for tracking and online advertising purposes.
 They also allow website owners to provide certain services, such as live chats.

-Refer to the table below for a short breakdown of how first- and third-party cookies differ.
+The table below provides a brief breakdown of how first- and third-party cookies differ.

 How Are Third-Party Cookies Created on a Website?

-In order for a third-party cookie to be created, a request needs to be sent from the web page to the third party’s server.
-The file being requested is different depending on the use, but it can be an actual creative (an ad) or a tracking pixel, which is completely invisible to the user but acts as a tracking cookie in situations when there is no click event (for instance, when just a web page is opened) and click redirects cannot be used.
+The file being requested is different depending on the use, but it can be an actual creative (an ad) or a tracking pixel, which is completely invisible to the user but acts as a tracking cookie in situations when there is no click event — for instance, when just a web page is opened — and click redirects cannot be used.

 <a href="ad.doubleclick.net/some-other-parameters-specific-to-this-ad" target="_blank" rel="noopener"><img src="ad.doubleclick.net/the-extension-to-the-creative"></a>

-When the web page loads, the above ad markup would also load and a request would be sent off to ad.doubleclick.net/the-extension-to-the-creative to retrieve the image and assign a cookie to the user at the same time.
+When the web page loads, the above ad markup also loads, and a request is sent to ad.doubleclick.net/the-extension-to-the-creative to retrieve the image and assign a cookie to the user at the same time.

 Different third parties may request different files from their web servers and send them back to the browser.